galikbence/genome_annotation/README.md

 # Genome annotation workflow
-Pipeline for eukaryotic genome annotation based on external evidences
+Pipeline for eukaryotic genome annotation based on external evidences using AUGUSUTUS and GeneMark-ES gene prediction tools.
+#